wp-plugins/genesis-portfolio-cpt/readme.txt

 Add a Portfolio custom post type and display the portfolio items in any post or page.

 == Description ==
 This plugin creates a portfolio custom post type, portfolio items can then be displayed using the [portfolio] shortcode, which accepts parameters of amount, orderby, order and category.
-Alternatively, if using a portfolio theme from https://llamapress.com you can use the portfolio page template.
+Alternatively, if using a portfolio theme from https://llamapress.com you can use the portfolio page template that comes with a number of our themes.

 == Installation ==
 Upload